IBM/secure-bitcoin-wallet/README.md

 ![A blockdiagram](https://github.com/IBM/secure-bitcoin-wallet/blob/images/images/blockdiagram-monolithic.png)*Block Diagram*

 Here is a sample screenshot of the wallet to send bitcoins to a recipient.
+Colleen is cool

 ![A screenshot](https://github.com/IBM/secure-bitcoin-wallet/blob/images/images/secure-bitcoin-wallet-on-ibm-linuxone.png)*A Screenshot*